 Capoeria in Hamra Street © Youssef Chaker

-These days, Hamra remains a wonderfully cosmopolitan, open-minded area - full of shops, pavement cafes and trendy bars, and thick with tourists and students from nearby universities.
-The street houses five-star establishments and budget backpackers alike and so visitors to Beirut who want to experience 'authentic Lebanon', but who also don't want to miss out on the sybaritic comforts that really make a holiday abroad, would do well to make Hamra Street their home base.
+And so, visitors to Beirut who want to experience authentic Lebanon but who also don't want to miss out on the luxurious comforts that really make a holiday abroad, would do well to make Hamra Street their home base.